 We just want to keep building relationships with online donation software providers, website builders, and keep connecting with Christian organizations.

-It’s our mission to make sure they are keeping as much of each donation as possible, and we want to make it easy for organizations who thought it was financially out of reach to take donations.
+It’s our mission to make sure they are keeping as much of each donation as possible.
+We want to make it easy for organizations who thought it was financially out of reach to take donations.

 And we want to get retention up to 97%… now you’re making me feel bad about 96%!